Chapter 2 - Forms of Relief

 There are instances in which an officer may adjudicate a waiver without asking the applicant to file a form.
 For example, an officer may adjudicate certain waivers of inadmissibility for a refugee or an asylee seeking adjustment of status without the applicant filing a waiver application.
 In these circumstances, the officer must still clearly document the waiver determination in the record.

 A statute may provide for an exception or exemption from a ground of inadmissibility.
-If the foreign national’s action or circumstance meets the requirements of an exception or exemption, then the ground of inadmissibility does not apply and the foreign national is not inadmissible on that ground.
-Unlike a waiver, an exemption or exception generally does not require that a foreign national file an application.
+If the alien’s action or circumstance meets the requirements of an exception or exemption, then the ground of inadmissibility does not apply and the alien is not inadmissible on that ground.
+Unlike a waiver, an exemption or exception generally does not require that an alien file an application.

 Permission to reapply for admission into the United States after deportation or removal, also known as “consent to reapply,” is not a waiver.
-Consent to reapply is a distinct remedy that permits a foreign national to seek admission.
-If the statute specifies that the foreign national must obtain consent to reapply to overcome the inadmissibility, a waiver of inadmissibility is not a substitute for consent to reapply.
+Consent to reapply is a distinct remedy that permits an alien to seek admission.
+If the statute specifies that the alien must obtain consent to reapply to overcome the inadmissibility, a waiver of inadmissibility is not a substitute for consent to reapply.

 2. [^] Exception and exemption both mean that the specific inadmissibility ground does not apply if the applicant establishes that the terms of the exception or exemption apply.